sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

     - **Download JSON** will download the object in JSON storage format to a .json file.
     - **Upload JSON** offers to upload a .json file that will replace the object.
   - Removal Operations
     - **Remove** will move the object to the Trash.
-Removed inventory objects can be restored or can be permantenly deleted from the Trash.
+Removed inventory objects can be restored or can be permanently deleted from the Trash.
     - **Revert Draft** will delete the current draft version of the object.
 If a previously *deployed* or *released* version exists, then it will be made the current version of the object.
 - Controller Objects
   - **Manage Tags** is available for Workflows and offers adding and deleting Tags to/from the Workflow.